-It is from such a personal perspective that my pots have taken me to abstract places from where I could explore the existence of things – be that colour, the soul of man, even heaven or the worlds unfolding here on earth.
-I like to shape these abstract things first in my mind and then in clay to understand their logic for why they really exist.
+It is from such a personal perspective that my pots have taken me to abstract places where I can explore the existence of things – be that colour, the soul of man, even heaven or the worlds unfolding here on earth.
+I like to shape these abstract things first in my mind and then form them in clay to understand their logic for why they exist.
 My pots therefore rest on such a process of inquiry which is shaped by many influences along my way.

 One of those influences was William Kentridge’s use of narrative in his animation films like – Tide Tables and Journey to the Moon.
 It made me recognize a certain kind of narrative progressing in pictures on my pot named The Sower – abstract lines became shapes and shapes changed into circular pictures which could again be re-interpreted as it was turned around in a circle.

 I also liked Kentridge’s simplistic use of the charcoal line to relate his childlike longing for something real and beyond this world.
 That made me string imagination as a truth bearing faculty.
 When I then next encountered the behavior of colour in my glaze oxides, I invited imagination along and made Red (2017) after the first man Adam made out of clay that was red.

 More cylinders followed as I drew lines from the worlds of the quantum smalls to the cosmic large objects in the visible and hidden dimensions and beyond to the abstract dimensions declared in Zechariah’s vision about the man riding on a red horse underneath the myrtle trees.
 I was compelled to translate abstract things into physical form and made The Man riding on a Red Horse in 2017.